0xrishavsharma/UnlockOcean/README.md

-# Unlock Ocean - A minimal decentralised clone of OpenSea
+# Unlock Ocean - A decentralised clone of OpenSea